wp-plugins/wp-payeezy-pay/readme.txt

 2. Chose the Mode you wish to use, Live for a production account, one that actually processes credit cards, or Demo for a non-production testing account.

-3. Enter an email address into the Payment Notification field if you would like a second notification email sent out when a payment is made.
-The notification email goes to the email entered in section one of the Payment Page Settings, this is a duplication of that email.
-This is intended for merchants who would like more than one individual to be informed when a payment is made.
-Leave it blank if you do not want Payeezy to send a second notification email.
+3. Enter the Type of Transactions you want the Payment Page to make:

+	* Payments  - All payments are done on a singular basis.

+	* Payments with optional Recurring - Customer has the option of clicking a box that will repeat their payment automatically in 30 days.
+If they don’t click the box, the payment is handled as a single payment.
+Recurring payment will continue until the Payeezy Merchant Administrator goes into Recurring and suspends or deletes the Recurring payment.

+	* Payments with automatic Recurring - Customer doesn’t get a checkbox to make the payment recurring.
+The transaction will automatically be made again in 30 days and will continue until the Payeezy Merchant Administrator goes into Recurring and suspends or deletes the Recurring payment.
+Good for gym memberships, karate schools, etc.

+	* Donations - Cardholder will have the option of making a donation by selecting a predefined amount.
+If none of the predefined amounts are optimal, they can select “Other” and enter their own.
+Instead of a button labeled “Pay Now” to go to the secure payment form hosted by First Data, the button will be labeled “Donate Now.”

+	* Donations with optional Recuring - This is just like the above, but it gives the cardholder the option of making their donation on a monthly recurring basis by clicking a box.
+Recurring donations will continue until the Payeezy Merchant Administrator goes into Recurring and suspends or deletes the Recurring donation.

 4. Enter names for the optional payment form fields that you would like to use with your payment form.
 If you leave any of these fields blank, they will not appear on the published payment for.
 For example, if you want your customers to enter their invoice number on the bill they are paying, you would enter "Invoice Number" in the x_invoice_num field.
 A field will then appear on the published payment form for Invoice Number.
-The value entered by the cardholder will be passed to Payeezy and it will be part of the transaction record.
+The value entered by the cardholder will be passed on to Payeezy and it will be part of the transaction record.

 5. Press 'Save Settings'.